-Recursion is a problem-solving technique where a function calls itself to break a complex problem down into simpler subproblems.
-Think of a set of nested dolls: each doll contains a smaller version of itself until you reach the smallest one, the base case.
+It never gets the chance, because each call shrinks the problem.
+Recursion is a technique where a function calls itself to break a complex problem down into simpler subproblems, and every call steps toward a problem so small it can be answered outright, the base case.
+Think of a set of nested dolls: each doll contains a smaller version of itself until you reach the smallest one.
+The doll picture leaves out half the work, though.
+After reaching the smallest doll, recursion has to close every doll back up in reverse order, combining answers on the way out.

 Recursion has two essential pieces: the base case and the recursive case.
 The base case is what stops the recursion (without it, you get an infinite loop).
 The recursive case is where the function calls itself with a modified argument, gradually moving toward the base case.